hanhanhan-kim/noexiit/README.md

 ├── Stops getting motors' positions
 └── Stops getting DAQ stuff

-Events happen in the above order even when script is interrupted (ctrl + c).
+Events happen in the above order even when the command is interrupted (ctrl + c).

-"DAQ stuff" refers to PID data and frame counter.
+"DAQ stuff" refers to the PID data and the frame counter.
 Motor position sets and gets happen in a different process from DAQ gets, in order to achieve maximum frequencies.

-Example command:
-./pt_to_pt_stream_expt.py 20 10 2 2 -p 180 0 -e 90
+This command's `.yaml` parameters are:

+- `duration` (float or `null`): Duration (secs) of the synchronized multi-cam video recordings.
+If set to `null`, will record until the motor sequence has finished.
+If using BIAS, the user MUST match this argument to the BIAS recordings' set duration.

+- `poke_speed` (integer): A scalar speed factor for the tethered stimulus' extension and retraction.
+Must be positive.
+10 is the fastest.
+Higher values are slower.

+- `ext_wait_time` (float): Duration (secs) for which the tethered stimulus is extended at each set angular position.

+- `retr_wait_time` (float): Duration (secs) for which the tethered stimulus is retracted at each set angular position.
 </details>